SidPeddi/Weather/Setup.md

 On the left-hand sidebar, you should see **Network Access**.
 Make a new access point for your IP address to get permission on using your mongodb.

-Now create a `.env` file in your root directory of `mern-weather-app` and dynamically add this to your `.env`
+Now create a `.env` file in your root directory of `weather-main` and dynamically add this to your `.env`
 ```javascript
 DB=mongodb+srv://<username>:<password>@<cluster-id>.mongodb.net/test?retryWrites=true&w=majority
 ```